 We are highly dependent on the proper functioning of our information systems in operating our business.
-Critical information systems used in daily operations identify and match staffing resources and client assignments.
-The system also tracks regulatory credentialing expirations and other relevant client and healthcare information.
+Critical information systems used in daily operations match employee resources and client assignments and track regulatory credentialing.
 They also perform payroll, billing and accounts receivable functions.
 While we have multiple back up plans for these types of contingencies, our information systems are vulnerable to fire, storm, flood, power loss, telecommunications failures, physical or software break-ins and similar events.
 If our information systems fail or are otherwise unavailable, these functions would have to be accomplished manually, which in turn could impact our financial viability, due to the increased cost associated with performing these functions manually.